 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where sosedkoite typically forms.
+Look in granite pegmatites country, the host setting where sosedkoite typically forms.
 If you start seeing muscovite, quartz, albite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, platy habit, so train your eye for that shape before scanning the outcrop.